dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
 what are some of
-the suggestions you have in reference to the I ohk um treasury model that was kind of you know like you said based on dash but had some you know improvements to polls that they saw and tweaks and tips and stuff like that
+the suggestions you have in reference to the IOHK treasury model that was kind of you know like you said based on
+Dash but had some you know improvements to polls that they saw and tweaks and tips and stuff like that